News, Info, & Updates

 Many house corp members are old school in how they communicate (sometimes really old school).
 Take the email style that is written in ALL CAPS.
 This style is typically only used to emphasize something IMPORTANT.
 So, how is an email to be interpreted that has every word IN CAPS?
 On the active chapter side of communication is Millennial Shorthand: LOL, BTW, OMG, WTF and hundreds of emoticons.
 What’s to be made of this?
 This is the fraternity equivalent of Mars and Venus.

-- By Tatiana Morand | Personify-Wild Apricot
+- Written by: Tatiana Morand | Personify-Wild Apricot

 As any nonprofit leader knows, a strong board of directors is critical to an organization’s success and long-term resilience.